Volunteers make road racing and HPDE happen

 - Must wear closed toe, closed top shoes.
 The more comfortable the better, you will be on your feet for most of the day.

-For more information or if you just want to chat with someone who can walk you through some typical volunteer positions, please feel free to contact Jennifer Higginbotham, IRDC VP, at Volunteer Information.
+For more information or if you just want to chat with someone who can walk you through some typical volunteer positions, please feel free to contact Brad Greco, IRDC VP, or our Race Chair, Karl Seeger at Volunteer Information.